-For Windows there are files in .msi format that can be installed directly.
+Windows: For Windows, there are files in .msi format that can be installed directly.

-For Mac and Linux, the suggested installation is through python “pip”.
+Mac and Linux: For Mac and Linux, the suggested installation is by running the Python “pip” command.
 To do this, run the following command on your local computer:

-To install the client on a DreamHost shared, VPS or dedicated server will require the use of python virtualenv and then using its “pip” to install the AWS CLI client locally with the same pip install command above.
+To install the client on a DreamHost Shared, VPS, or Dedicated server will require the use of Python's virtualenv.
+Then use “pip” to install the AWS CLI client locally with the same pip install command above.
 Please see the Python article for specifics on how to accomplish this.